Kokapuk/Kokapuk/README.md

 ## Web developer

-I am a developer, learning different languages and technologies for more than 2.5 years.
+I am a developer, learning different programming languages and technologies for more than 2.5 years.
 But recently I found my true self in web development, and I specialize in front-end development.
 I have knowledge and skills in HTML, CSS and JavaScript and can create beautiful and responsive interfaces using modern frameworks and libraries such as React or Vue, but I mainly develop with React.

 In addition, I also have a basic level in back-end development.
 Many of my learning projects are Fullstack applications.
 I am very familiar with Node.js and have experience with databases including MySQL and MongoDB.